-- 6 to 8 weeks to receive confirmation from us about whether we will or will not investigate your matter.
+- 3 to 6 months to receive confirmation from us about whether we will or will not investigate your matter.

 During this time, we determine whether you have provided enough basic information (facts) to investigate your request for review or privacy complaint, and we ensure that we are able, or have the jurisdiction, to investigate your matter.